Ready to find the perfect college degree?

 Earnings Potential for Sonographers

 The role of a medical sonographer is an important and rewarding one.
-These specialized healthcare professionals earn a median salary of $59,100 per year, according to the Bureau of Labor Statistics (BLS).
+These specialized healthcare professionals earn a median salary of $59,100 per year, according to the BLS.
 They also look forward to a highly positive job outlook, with the BLS anticipating a 17% growth in job opportunities over just 10 years.
 Sonographers also have the satisfaction of knowing that their work helps doctors diagnose and treat patients, potentially improving and saving lives.

 Breaking down the earnings by industry and job title, we find some variation.
 Also, geographic locations do impact earnings potential.
 According to BLS, the median annual wage for cardiovascular technologists and technicians is $59,100.
 The highest 10 percent of earners in this occupation made $96,790.
 Diagnostic medical sonographers earned a median annual wage of $75,920.
 BLS reports the highest 10 percent of earners in this occupation made over $105,300 per year.